 While we here at Leafwell can’t and won’t say that medical cannabis is going to be the right answer for treating everyone’s issues with chronic pain, which is why you should always consult with your doctor before starting or stopping the use of any important medication, the science suggests a few things rather conclusively.

-First, patients having access to medical cannabis has been shown to reduce the number of opioid prescriptions handed out by doctors.
+First, patients having access to medical cannabis has been shown to reduce your intake of painkillers and the number of opioid prescriptions handed out by doctors.
 According to a Harvard Medical School study, states that established medical cannabis programs saw opioid prescriptions fall by nearly 2.21 million daily doses per year.
 Once medical dispensaries opened, those daily opioid doses fell by even more, reducing prescription opioid use by an incredible 3.74 million doses.

 These reductions in daily opioid doses were particularly notable for hydrocodone (Vicodin) and morphine prescriptions, two drugs that often worked as gateways to illegal street opioids like heroin.
 While it’s well-established that doctors have been overprescribing opioids for decades now due to Big Pharma corruption, it’s fair to point out that doctors can’t overprescribe to patients if they’re not seeking opioids in the first place due to a viable alternative like medical cannabis.

 Download Our Pros and Cons of Pot Vs Pills

 Multiple studies have shown that medical cannabis is as effective, if not better, than opioids at treating pain with far fewer side effects.
 Data from a survey directed by a Michigan medical cannabis dispensary claimed that use of medical cannabis was associated with a 64 percent decrease in the use of opioids overall.
 In addition, a recent analysis of prescription data from Medicare Part D enrollees in states with medical access to cannabis suggested a substantial reduction in prescriptions for conventional pain medications, principally opioids.